Certora/Documentation/docs/ref-manual/cli/options.md

 **What does it do?**

 Sets the maximal number of loop iterations we verify for.
-The way the Certora prover handles loops is by unrolling them - if the loop should be executed three times, it will copy the code inside the loop three times.
+The way the Certora Prover handles loops is by unrolling them - if the loop should be executed three times, it will copy the code inside the loop three times.
 This option sets the number of unrolls.
 Be aware that the run time grows exponentially by the number of loop iterations.
 **When to use it?**
 The default number of loop iterations we unroll is one.
 However, in many cases, bugs only occur when there are several iterations.
 Common scenarios include iteration over list elements.
 Two, or in some cases three, is usually the most you will ever need to uncover bugs.
 **Example**